torhector2/reactnd-project-would-you-rather/README.md

 # Would You Rather Project

+In the "Would You Rather?"
+Project, you'll build a web app that lets a user play the “Would You Rather?” game.
+The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
+Answering "neither" or "both" is against the rules.

 This is the starter code for the final assessment project for Udacity's React & Redux course.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.